k-int/bas-quire/content/issue-01/conversation.md

 {% assign DOI = "p18" %}

-The argument is best made visually, with a selection of paintings from the period I study ([figs. 3--9](#figure3))---works that so far have evaded serious scholarly attention, and which remain on the "back stairs" of art history.
+The argument is best made visually, with a selection of paintings from the period I study ([figs. 3--9](#nstaba-figure3))---works that so far have evaded serious scholarly attention, and which remain on the "back stairs" of art history.

+{% figuregroup '5', 'nstaba-fig3, nstaba-fig4, nstaba-fig5, nstaba-fig6, nstaba-fig7' %}

 {% assign DOI = "003" %}

+{% contributors 'rwentworth' context=respondent type='primary' format='name-title' %}

 # "I think the weather test, or rather the fall of light, is mightily powerful, pretty much political."